autowarefoundation/autoware.universe/perception/image_projection_based_fusion/docs/roi-pointcloud-fusion.md

 ## Assumptions / Known limits

+- Currently, the refinement is only based on distance to camera, the roi based clustering is supposed to work well with small object ROIs.
+Others criteria for refinement might needed in the future.

 <!-- Write assumptions and limitations of your implementation.

 Example:
   This algorithm assumes obstacles are not moving, so if they rapidly move after the vehicle started to avoid them, it might collide with them.
   Also, this algorithm doesn't care about blind spots.
 In general, since too close obstacles aren't visible due to the sensing performance limit, please take enough margin to obstacles.
 -->

-- This node current only focus on small UNKNOWN fusion such as traffic cones and supposes to fit output objects shape to POLYGON only.
-- Error detection might be happened if noise points cloud appeared before the objects and inside the ROIs.

 ## (Optional) Error detection and handling